JuliaLang/Compat.jl/README.md

 * `using Compat.UUIDs` is provided on versions older than 0.7, where this library is not yet part of the standard library ([#25819]).

-* `using Compat.Statistics` is provided on versions older than 0.7, where this library is not yet part of the standard library ([#27834]).

 ## New functions, macros, and methods

 * `only(x)` returns the one-and-only element of a collection `x`. ([#33129])